Indoor-specific shoe aimed at the recreational end of the riding spectrum

 The SuperRep's trump card, however, hinges more around its superlative levels of ventilation rather than outright performance.
 The shoes naturally feature a highly breathable, perforated sockliner upper complete with venting channels in the sole to help keep your feet cool.

-In terms of fit, the SuperRep are not as cosseting as contemporary outdoor cycling shoes but they've been crafted in this fashion for a very particular reason.
+In terms of fit, the SuperRep are not as cosseting as the best cycling shoes but they've been crafted in this fashion for a very particular reason.
 Where outdoor riding shoes are designed for out-and-out stiffness and performance, the SuperReps represent the very antithesis favouring comfort and ventilation over power delivery.
 Those who've spent many an hour slogging away on Zwift will be well aware of increasing room temperatures - even when using a fan - and your feet are usually first to suffer.
 The Nike SuperReps possess a pretty commodious fit, offering plenty of space for your feet thanks to the wider sole platform and manipulable stretch fabric upper that deforms to accommodate your foot shape.

 The Velcro closure system, however, is not without fault.
 Depending on how tight you prefer your fit the SuperReps' fabric upper can stretch resulting in odd creasing along the flanks of each shoe.
 On-the-fly adjustability can also pose an issue when you're doing a workout or race - I recommend using the shoes a few times before venturing into any form of high-intensity riding.